-Just because we can’t go out trick or treating doesn’t mean we can’t decorate the house.
+We love decorating the house and after last year, I did make more of an effort.
+I found the build up to Halloween lasted most of October and we had some brilliant fun with the fireplace and outside a little.
 We have some small pumpkins from last year and there are loads of cheap options of things to buy.
 You can use fake cobwebs, pumpkins, monsters and ghouls and lights!
 Even better get the kids to make some decorations.

 There are so many Halloween crafts you can do from making spooky decorations, to making pom pom spiders, to drawing some Halloween pictures.
 I love crafting with the kids, as it’s a real bonding time (even if if completely trashes my house!!).